ma-ji/css/docs/course_schedule.md

 #### In class
 - Discussion and lecture on readings.
-- Discussion on final project options.
+- Discussion on final project.

 #### After class